bhaumitjoshi/stereo-vision-opencv/README.md

-# Stereo Vision 3D Reconstruction
+This project demonstrates 3D point reconstruction from stereo image correspondences using triangulation and camera projection matrices in OpenCV.

-This project demonstrates basic 3D point reconstruction from stereo image correspondences using OpenCV.
+Two camera views observe the same point, and its 3D position is computed by intersecting the corresponding rays from each camera.

 ## Concepts Used